JackInSightsV2/AzDevOps-PR-AI-Comments/README.md

 - **promptTemplate**: Template for the AI prompt (use {diff} to include PR changes and {standards} to include coding standards)
 - **maxTokens**: Maximum number of tokens for the AI response
 - **temperature**: Controls randomness in the AI response (0.0-1.0)
+- **allowedFileExtentions**: Only files with these extentions will be included in the pr review
+- **exclusionString**: Files with this string in their content will be excluded from the pr review

 #### Comment Options